gmc-code/PC-Microbit-Extension-backup/docs/games/classes.rst

 * data
 * methods

-| e.g  the object 'hello'
+| e.g  the string object 'hello'
 * type is str
 * data is 'hello'
 * methods are the standard string methods such a ``.title()`` and ``.lower()``.